genevate/style_guides/design/basic.md

 - Refrain from happy/promotional text - This is filler text that doesn't provide any useful information.
 Instead, get to the point and make each word count.
 Be ruthless in removing extraneous words.

+## Loading

+- Avoid loading indicators as the user experience is perceived to take longer even if the performance is the same or better than it was.
+Use skeleton screens instead.
+- Use skeleton screens to show a vague layout of what will be loaded by slowly filling in the content as it loads.
+This improves perception of the overall wait time and provides more information than a blank screen or a loading indicator.

 ## References